annapawlicka/is-it-time/README.md

 ![Alt text](http://i.imgur.com/tpUQzNf.png "Is it time to upgrade?")

 ### TODOs ###
-There are a few TODOs, e.g. dependencies with two part names ("org.clojure/clojurescript") are not processed at the moment (they show "No data", and page needs to be refreshed to reset the dependencies.
-Will fix both soon (this was my programming break from another programming break from another project and my brain is refusing to do anything more atm...).

-PRs always wecolme :-)
+There are a few TODOs, e.g. parsing of dependencies must be improved (1.3.0 is shown as > 1.20.0), and page needs to be refreshed to reset the dependencies.
+Will fix both soon unless PRs from kind people of Internet will fix them sooner.
+Because PRs are always wecolme :-)

 ## Development